Supported Executors

 Shell (bash)

-Jacamar’s shell executors in many aspects simply mirrors the GitLab version.
-With the key exception that great strides have been taken to dramatically improve security of running jobs even on multi-tenant environment.
+With the key exception that great strides have been taken to dramatically improve security of running jobs even on a multi-tenant environment.

-All job scripts are ultimately executed on a shell spawned locally the the running Jacamar instances:
+All job scripts are ultimately executed on a shell spawned locally on the running Jacamar instances:

 cat generated-script | env -i /bin/bash --login